1. Home

 Once you receive your ATT, you can schedule your appointment with Pearson VUE.
 First-time test takers must create a Pearson VUE web account.
 When creating that account and scheduling your test, you’ll need your NABP ID number from the ATT letter.
 The ATT letter includes the dates during which you are eligible to take the examination.

 There are various testing centers throughout the US, but if you live in a rural area, you may need to travel an hour or more to find a site.
-It is best to start the eligibility process as soon as possible as testing centers will fill up very quickly in early Summer.
+It is best to start the eligibility process as soon as possible, as testing centers will fill up very quickly in early Summer.
 While the test is available on a rolling basis throughout the year, many employers require that you pass these examinations within the first several months of employment.
-If you wait too long to schedule your test, your test date may be delayed or you may need to travel farther to take an earlier test.
+If you wait too long to schedule your test, your test date may be delayed, or you may need to travel farther to take an earlier test.

 What if You Fail the NAPLEX or MPJE?